Sean Bourke: Later life

 After returning to Ireland, Bourke published his book The Springing of George Blake, an account of the escape.
 He also wrote a number of articles, including a harrowing account of his time in Daingean reformatory, published in Old Limerick Journal in 1982.

 He spent the royalties from his book, helping the poor and disadvantaged of Limerick, as well as money he had been given by the Soviet Union and by his supporters.
 He gave financial support to local politician Jim Kemmy of the Democratic Socialist Party.

-By 1981 Bourke had left Limerick and was living in a caravan in the Percy French Estate in Kilkee, and claimed to be writing a book on his life in Moscow and his conversations with George Blake, with the working title The Scrubbers.
+By 1981, Bourke had left Limerick and was living in a caravan in the Percy French Estate in Kilkee, County Clare, and claimed to be writing a book on his life in Moscow and his conversations with George Blake, with the working title The Scrubbers.
 He eventually obtained some funds from the estate of his uncle "Feathery" Bourke, but claimed that the lawyers received more than he did.

 Death

 Bourke was almost penniless during his last years of living in the caravan, suffering increasingly from alcohol-related health problems.
 He collapsed and died while walking down the road.
-The coroner gave his cause of death as "acute pneumenory odema, Coronary thrombosis".
+The coroner gave his cause of death as "a heart attack, coronary thrombosis."
 Two local doctors disagreed with this assessment.
 A local newspaper report added the following specifics to the circumstances of Bourke's death:"Only a few hundred yards from Kilkee, he was seen to stagger, clutch his chest and fall dying onto the grass margin.
 In the vital hours between word of his death reaching Limerick and relatives, the manuscript that Sean Bourke had been working on somehow disappeared. ... [in] the caravan, there was no sign of any papers".

 Years later, after defecting to the West, former KGB officer Oleg Kalugin claimed in his book, The First Directorate: My 32 Years in Intelligence and Espionage Against the West, that Bourke's death was the eventual result of a poisoning ordered by Aleksandr Sakharovsky.

 In culture

 Sean Bourke appears as a character in Simon Gray's play Cell Mates, which tells the story of Blake's escape from Wormwood Scrubs and of Bourke's subsequent visit to Moscow.
 In the original production, Bourke was played by Rik Mayall.
 The BBC Radio play After the Break by Ian Curteis examines his relationship with George Blake after the escape from Wormwood Scrubs.
-In it, the epilogue says that he was found dead under a cherry tree beside the Liffey.
+In it, the epilogue says that he was found dead under a cherry tree beside the River Liffey in Dublin.

+In 1974, Bourke appeared on the RTÉ current affairs programme 7 Days, where he was interviewed regarding the changes he encountered in Limerick after returning to the city.

-Shortly after Bourke's death in 1983 RTÉ broadcast a radio documentary on his life titled A Death in January.
+Shortly after Bourke's death in 1983, RTÉ broadcast a radio documentary on his life titled A Death in January.